-Christmas Shopping the Easy Way –
+Christmas Shopping on a Budget the Easy Way –

 While retailers everywhere are gearing up for Black Friday, I’ve spent the last week shopping from the comfort of my own home.
 It seems I do more and more of the Christmas shopping online with each passing year.
 There are no crowds.
 It saves on gas, considering I’m twenty minutes from even a Walmart and thirty minutes from a mall.
 There’s no getting in and out of the van to brave the cold.
 I can easily compare prices between multiple retailers.
 Best of all, not only can I sit at my computer Christmas shopping in my pajamas, I can also earn money while doing it.

 *This post contains affiliate links and referral links.

 Any money I earn while Christmas shopping reduces the burden on the family income.
 At The House That Never Slumbers, we don’t believe in Christmas debt.
 If we can’t afford it, we can’t buy it.
 Debt adds stress and strains marriages.
 Debt imprisons the borrower.
 Although we would love to be completely debt-free, we do carry a reasonable debt on a mortgage, one low van payment, and a zero-interest Care Credit balance for one child’s braces.
 We have always been cautious to keeps the payments on the debt we do have well within our means.
 We refuse to add the heavy burden of debt to overindulge for a consumer holiday and unnecessary material goods.
 Avoiding Christmas debt though, means we have to be really creative in getting the best deals possible on the gifts we want to give.
 My favorite way to get more for less is by earning money while Christmas shopping.

 These are three very easy ways to earn money while Christmas shopping!